t3ndai/rukova-site/content/english/_index.md

       label: "Get Started Now"
       link: "#"

+  - title: "IT - Software & Data Architecture Consulting"
+    image: "/images/puzzle.jpg"
+    content: "Experts in designing scalable and robust systems that are cloud native.
+We can help your team build the right architecture for your business today and tomorrow.
+Let _Systems are Down_ be a thing of the past."
+    bulletpoints:
+      - "Cloud Native Architecture"
+      - "Data Architecture"
+      - "Streaming Systems"
+      - "Zero Downtime Systems"
+      - "99.99% Uptime Systems i.e Less than  52 minutes of downtime per year"

   - title: "Custom Software Solutions"
     image: "/images/service-2.png"
     content: "Your businesss is unique.
 Your software should be too.